Russian peacekeepers' vehicles move freely along Azerbaijani Lachin-Khankendi road (PHOTO)

-SHUSHA, Azerbaijan, April 10.
-Two passenger cars and two trucks of Russian peacekeepers [temporarily deployed near Azerbaijan’s Shusha] have driven along the Lachin-Khankendi road without any problems, Trend reports from the scene.
+SHUSHA, Azerbaijan, April 11.
+Nine vehicles of Russian peacekeepers [temporarily deployed near Azerbaijan’s Shusha] have driven along the Lachin-Khankendi road without any problems, Trend reports from the scene.

 This once again proves that humanitarian vehicles can pass freely through the protest area, there are no obstacles for them.